The Issue - Proposed Changes

 Results of the City’s first online survey that was held in August 2025 have resulted in information sheets posted on the City’s website in October 2025.

-The Friends of Queen's Park met on December 3, 2025 to review the inventory of amenities, review the latest design proposal and discuss next steps.
+The Friends of Queen's Park North met on December 3, 2025 to review the inventory of amenities, review the latest design proposal and discuss next steps.

 The deadline to complete a second survey on the vision, guiding principles and design ideas, plus to provide feedback for Phase 2B of the engagement process for the City of Toronto closed in mid December 2025.